 As with graphics, the sound isn’t perfect and a few mistakes can be noticed, the most notable being the voice acting of one particular character which seems to gain and lose the accent after each consecutive phrase.
 But overall I’ve been overwhelmed in a good way by the twisted sound that Resident Evil 7 has to offer and much of the intense atmosphere is product of the game’s sound design and voice work.

 Resident Evil 7 is at the highest point the main series has been since the fourth.
 The game is closer to the first two titles than some might notice while accommodating a visual presentation that might be familiar to those who played Outlast or Alien: Isolation.
 The so called isolated view is the wildcard that’s setting this game apart creating terror in a universe where there was little room left for fear.
-The resulting package is a short and horrifyingly sweet ride of emotions that by the end leaves you wanting more of its overdosing adrenaline shots.
+The resulting package is a short and horrifyingly sweet ride of jump scares that by the end leaves you wanting more of its overdosing adrenaline shots.

 I’m not keen on the Season Pass DLCs coming shortly after the game’s release or how by the end the story seems to lean again towards absurdity but I can’t deny this game’s qualities.
 Resident Evil 7 is an excellent start to a potentially great gaming year and I’m looking forward for the free DLC “Not a Hero” to get a glimpse into this series’ future.

 + Sound design and voice acting

 + First person camera works really well with the game

 + The first half is a thrilling adventure